 AIP stands for Autoimmune Protocol, or as some call it, the Autoimmune Paleo diet.
 This diet however, differs considerably from the standard Paleo diet, so this is where we need to start.
 Let’s dispel any myths and give you a good foundational understanding of the AIP, the whats and whys.

 The approach simplifies foods into two categories, either they promote health (nutrients) or they undermine health (because they have inflammatory compounds).
-That said, the protocol calls for stricter guidelines for which foods should be eliminated from our diet to help us begin healing from the inside out.
+That said, the protocol calls for stricter guidelines for which foods should be eliminated from our diet (as compared to the Paleo diet) to help us begin healing from the inside out.

 Done properly, the AIP should provide you with a well-round and balanced diet of healthy, satisfying foods.
 There are THREE phases to the protocol – elimination, reintroduction and maintenance.